 SHOW THEM HOW TO APPLY SUNSCREEN

 Kids need to learn how much sunscreen to use, how often to reapply and which spots they’ll likely omit (like tops of ears and lips).
-Also, insist she wears a swim shirt.
+Also, insist she wear a swim shirt.

 TEACH THEM ABOUT TICKS

-If your child attends a camp in tick country, the staff will need to a do a full body check every single night, paying extra special attention to warm, moist areas and looking for dark spots that feel like small grains of sand under the skin (some camps leave it up to the kids to check).
+This is a must!
+If your child attends camp in tick country, the staff will need to a do a full body check every single night, paying extra special attention to warm, moist areas and looking for dark spots that feel like small grains of sand under the skin.
+Some camps leave it up to the kids to check.
 If she finds a tick on her own, make sure she knows to alert a grown-up and get it taken out by the nurse.

 PACK FOR ALL SEASONS

 Hope for warm and sunny, prepare for cold and damp.
 Pack long pants, a cozy sweatshirt, rain gear and good shoes that dry quickly and offer support and stability.
 Flip-flops are terrible for trekking and can cause serious toe and arch pain or twisted ankles.
-Encourage sock wearing, too—it thwarts ticks and stinky feet (a health hazard to everyone around them).
+Encourage sock wearing, too—it thwarts ticks and stinky feet (a health hazard to everyone).

 MAKE SURE YOUR KID’S COVERED

 Accidents happen.
-Determine whether your health insurance provider covers your kid at camp and buy supplemental insurance if necessary.
-Some camps offer or include it in the overall cost.
+Determine whether your health insurance provider covers your kid at camp, and buy supplemental insurance if necessary.
+Some camp health insurance is offered or included in the overall cost.

-—Jennifer Kantor is a mom of three from Maplewood.
+—Jennifer Kantor is a mom of two from Maplewood.